 We are combining the wealth of expertise that exists at the Music Academy in Plovdiv with native experts from the villages, who have not previously taught outside of Bulgaria.
 We will have multiple instructors and assistants for most classes, with some music sessions co-presented by faculty from the Music Academy (who are accustomed to teaching) and "old masters," who have their own regional/local repertoire (and may be not accustomed to teaching).

-Bulgarian folk dance classes will be similar in that we will feature regional/village dancers from various folklore areas of Bulgaria (Shopluk, Thrace, Northwest Bulgaria, Pirin, and Dobrudzha), who will be assisted by English speaking dance staff familiar with how non-Bulgarians learn dance.
+Bulgarian folk dance classes will be similar in that we will feature regional/village dancers (often with many dancers of different ages from the same village) presenting the traditional dances from their folklore areas of Bulgaria (Shopluk, Thrace, Northwest Bulgaria, Pirin, and Dobrudzha).
+They will be assisted by English speaking dance staff familiar with how non-Bulgarians learn dance.
 Dance classes will take place throughout the morning and afternoon.

 In some cases, these "old masters" are not in excellent health and at this time cannot commit to being at the Seminar for the entire week.